kyverno/website/content/en/docs/Writing policies/variables.md

         value: "foo"
 ```

 This snippet sets a context variable to the value of `request.object.metadata.name`.
+If the `value` field is not defined, the contents of `jmesPath` will act on the entire context.

 ```yaml  - name: defined-jmespath
 context: